dominiquefastus/NuStru-CodonAnalysis/README.md

 ### Fetch the domains and fold classes
 The domains and fold classes were not fetched during the previous steps.
 The script `db_fclass.py` is used to fetch the annotated domains and fold classes for a protein.
-The fold class is retrieved from the CATH or SUPFAM database, but still needs to be improved.
+The fold class is retrieved from the CATH or SUPFAM database, this still needs to be improved.
 The script is called with the following arguments / options:
 ```
 usage: db_fclass.py [-h] -i INPUT_FILE -o OUTPUT_PATH -n NAME [-w]